dennis6p/adaptive-cards-py/README.md

 If you are interested in the general concepts of adaptive cards and want to dig a bit deeper, have a look into the [**official documentation**](https://learn.microsoft.com/en-us/adaptive-cards/) or start a jump start and get used to the [**schema**](https://adaptivecards.io/explorer/).

 💡 **Please note**
-<br>This library is still in progress and is lacking some features.
-However, missing fractions are planned to be added soon.
+<br>This library is work in progress and is lacking some features which might come in handy.
+Missing parts are planned to be added from time to time.

 ## About